nathanchamorro1/titanrest-final-1/README.md

 ## Architecture and Design

-- The app leverages modern technologies and clean architectural principles:

 - Frontend: Built using SwiftUI for a seamless, interactive user experience.

 - Mapping Functionality: Displays a static campus map image with markers for each building and restroom location.